Thousands going to Qld Black Lives rally

 “So I hope that all Queenslanders, especially tomorrow … are respectful.”

-Mr Miles has said police are generally responsible for managing protest permits.

-The Black Lives Matter – Stop Black Deaths In Custody protest is due to begin at King George Square at 1pm.

-Protesters will then march through the city to Musgrave Park to remember Mr Floyd and alleged police brutality and oppression here in Australia.
+Protesters will march through the city to Musgrave Park to remember Mr Floyd, and alleged police brutality and oppression here in Australia.

-“There have been more than 400 First Nations people murdered in custody since the Royal Commission in Aboriginal Deaths in Custody handed down its final report in 1997,” organisers say on Facebook.
+“There have been more than 400 First Nations people murdered in custody since the Royal Commission into Aboriginal Deaths in Custody handed down its final report in 1997,” the organisers say on Facebook.

 The Facebook event page tells people to “wear a face mask and other PPE, use hand sanitiser, stay home if you are sick or at a high-risk status for infection”.